capstanlqc/i18n-guide/omegat/team_projects.md

 Your project might have different levels of intervention (translation, revision, review, etc.), so that different linguists or users must work on it.
 You must add all those users as team members to your organization `ORG`.

-If you want a reviser not to be able to start until the translator is done, in that case you must make sure that your reviser does not have access to the repository until the translator has finalize the translation task.
-Likewise, you might want to revoke the translator's access to the project once the reviser has started revising.
+If you want a reviser not to be able to start until the linguist is done, in that case you must make sure that your reviser does not have access to the repository until the linguist has finalize the translation task.
+Likewise, you might want to revoke the linguist's access to the project once the reviser has started revising.

 > @PENDING: How to grand and revoke access to the REPO or to the ORG using `gh` in the command line?